Changing a Commercial Mortgage to Residential

 In addition to the usual eligibility criteria, most providers will favour applications from experienced developers who can evidence proven success with this type of deal.
 First-time developers can apply, but it is wise to partner up with an experienced landlord or developer to add weight to your application.

-Fortunately, many commercial properties available for developers are in town centre or city centre locations that are desirable.
+Fortunately, many commercial properties available for developers are desirable in the town centre or city centre locations.

 For maximum rental income, houses of multiple occupancy (HMOs) are often the best choice.
-For this, you would need to switch to a buy to let HMO mortgage.
+You would need to switch to a buy-to-let HMO mortgage.

 We're so confident in our service, we guarantee it.